Isle of Wight Guru

 If the thought of confronting a monkey or a lion at one of the Isle of Wight's other animal parks seems a bit much, then you might consider a trip to Butterfly World near Newport.

-According to their website, they have hundreds of butterflies and a wide range of Japanese Koi Carp, which gobble your hands.
+They have hundreds of butterflies and a wide range of Japanese Koi Carp, which gobble your hands.
 You can also watch butterflies emerging from their chrysalis (anyone know what the plural of chrysalis is?
 Chrysali?).
+It is indoors so it's a popular choice for a wet day.

-Read the blog about our visit to Robin Hill.
+Read the blog about our return to Butterfly World after a 33 year absence.

-Options for getting into horse riding include Island Riding Centre, Newport, Sally's Riding School, Bembridge and Hill Farm Stables, Freshwater
+Options for getting into horse riding include Island Riding Centre in Newport, Sally's Riding School in Bembridge/St Helens and Hill Farm Stables in Freshwater.

 Horse at Isle of Wight Donkey Sanctuary